dannyperichlara/speedreadingjs/README.md

 Add speed reading functionality to your website or app.

+# What are the main differences between SpeedReadingJS and other solutions?

+Most of the speed reading code is written based on Spritz (http://www.spritzinc.com).
+While Spritz has an important scientific background, but it also has some basic characteristics that are annoying for most of readers:

+* They are inserted somewhere in the middle of the webpage.
+This encourages the readers to lose their attention.
+* They have a white background, black text and a red letter.
+The high level of contrast between this colors is the main reason for the feeling of eye fatigue.
+* The font is not good for reading
+* The font size is too big.

+SpeedReadingJS fixes this problems with simple solutions.

+* SpeedReadingJS appears on a lightbox.
+So, all elements of the webpage remain hidden to the reader while he reads.
+* The color combination is low contrast, with a dark background, a grey text and an ocher yellow letter to fix the eyes.
+* The font is Open Sans, one the clearest fonts of the web.
+* The font has a size smaller than Spritz, allowing a better eye fixation without losing the understanding of the word.

 # Installation

 SpeedReadingJS depends only on jQuery.
 Link *jQuery* and the *speedreading.js* file and SpeedReadingJS will be ready to use: